curi/websites/essays/2019-12-10-kirzner-review.md

 > Mises believed that because of my resurrection of the classical economists, I was indirectly resurrecting Marx.
 (Happily, he changed his mind on this subject two years later, after hearing my lecture “A Ricardian’s Critique of the Exploitation Theory.”
 {: .secondary}

 So what we learn from Reisman’s preface is that Mises *initially* disapproved, but changed his mind two years later.
-Kirzner incorrectly suggests broad disagreement between Mises and Reisman, *admitted by Reisman in his own words*, but contrary to Reisman’s actual text.
+Kirzner incorrectly suggests broad disagreement between Mises and Reisman, *admitted by Reisman in his own words*, but contrary to Reisman’s actual words.

 ### Misquote